-There are approximately 35 personnel that participate on our local water rescue team.
+There are approximately 35 personnel that participate on our local Water Rescue Team.
 All personnel are required to pass an annual swim test.
-The swim test consists of a 500 yd continuous swim, tread water for 15 minutes, the ability to use throw able rescue devices, retrieve a 30 lb weight off the bottom of a pool among other things.
+The swim test consists of a 500 yd continuous swim, tread water for 15 minutes, the ability to use throw-able rescue devices and retrieve a 30 lb weight off the bottom of a pool, among other things.

 Air boat instructors are required to do an additional 10 hours of stick time as well as to train 1 student driver under the supervision of a current instructor to ensure continuity of training.

-The equipment cache contains a 13' 6" Avon I.R.B.
-(Inflatable rescue boat) with a 25 HP Tohatsu outboard motor.
-The boat is easily inflated with a SCOTT air bottle and can be deflated and rolled up into a small bag for transportation or storage.
-Also inside are dry suits with liners, "live bait" type PFD.., helmets, neoprene boots/gloves/hoods, and flashlights.
-Some of the technical equipment consists of a line launcher, fire hose inflator, and a swift lik inflatable immobilization device.
+The equipment cache contains a 13' 6" Avon I.R.B. (inflatable rescue boat), with a 25 HP Tohatsu outboard motor.
+The boat is easily inflated with a SCOTT air bottle, and can be deflated and rolled up into a small bag for transportation or storage.
+Also inside are dry suits with liners, "live bait" type PFD, helmets, neoprene boots/gloves/hoods and flashlights.
+Some of the technical equipment consists of a line launcher, fire hose inflator and a swift like inflatable immobilization device.
 The Swift Water Cache relies on the US&R team cache for all technical rope, and radio/communications equipment.

-Each of the 10 teams has one member who participates on a state formed water rescue committee.
-The purpose of the committee is for the development of policy for water rescue resources, including organizational development, resource and equipment typing.
-All policy, equipment, training recommendations, and team organization that comes from this committee is then submitted to Firescope for approval.
-The goal here is for an incident commander on the scene of a water related emergency to be able to pick his F.O.G.
-(Field operations guide) and order up the appropriate resources and know exactly what the capabilities of such resources are.
+Each of the 10 teams has one member who participates on a state formed Water Rescue Committee.
+The purpose of the Committee is for the development of policy for water rescue resources, including organizational development, resource and equipment typing.
+All policy, equipment, training recommendations, and team organization that comes from this Committee is then submitted to Firescope for approval.
+The goal here is for an Incident Commander on the scene of a water related emergency be able to pick his F.O.G. (field operations guide), order the appropriate resources and know exactly what the capabilities of such resources are.

-Other water rescue resources that are available through normal mutual aid requests are: Farm Animal Rescue Teams (F.A.R.T.)
-They are out of the University of California Davis Veterinary School and have extensive experience and specialized equipment needed to support the rescue of large animals commonly encountered in rural settings.
+Other water rescue resources that are available through normal mutual aid requests are: Farm Animal Rescue Teams (F.A.R.T.).
+They are out of the University of California Davis Veterinary School, have extensive experience and has specialized equipment needed to support the rescue of large animals commonly encountered in rural settings.